jorgehmartinez/JorgeHM11/README.md

-# Hi there, my name is Jorge 👋
+# Hi there, I'm Jorge 👋

 ### About me:
 - I'm psychology student at UNMSM.